601: Girls Town

 Tom Skerritt is an actor who has appeared in such movies as Alien and M*A*S*H and starred in the TV series Picket Fences, which aired from 1992-1996.

 George Winston, unbearded.

-George Winston is a bearded pianist and composer whose instrumental albums of the 1980s and 1990s were at the forefront of “New Age” music’s popularity.
+George Winston (1949-2023) was a bearded pianist and composer whose instrumental albums of the 1980s and 1990s were at the forefront of “New Age” music’s popularity.
 His compositions are marked by extremely slow tempos, repetitive structures, and lots of space between notes—one concert review said simply: “Hey, wake up.
 It’s intermission.”

 He looks like a young Cher.

 Cher (b.
 Cherilyn Sarkisian LaPierre) is a singer and actress who has appeared on various television shows and in films.
 She first rose to fame as the co-host of a series of TV variety shows with her then-husband, Sonny Bono.

 “Inna-Gadda-Da-Vida” is a song by American rock group Iron Butterfly.
 Written by founding member and lead vocalist Doug Ingle and released in 1968, the full version of the song is slightly more than 17 minutes long.
 The title is a drunken interpretation of the phrase “In the Garden of Eden.”

 The People’s Republic of Bangladesh is a South Asian country that borders India and Myanmar.
 The country became widely known to young Americans in 1971 following a pair of benefit concerts organized by former Beatle George Harrison, which featured an A-list roster of rock stars and were the first big benefit rock concerts of their kind.

 And so yet another season comes to an end for the Texaco Metropolitan Opera.

 The Metropolitan Opera is an opera company based in New York City.
 It has been broadcasting its performances over the radio for more than 70 years, almost all of those shows sponsored by Texaco.